ietf-wg-cellar/matroska-specification/matroska_implement.md

 ### Optimum Layout for a Muxer

-This is the basic layout muxers should be using for an efficient playback experience.
+This is the basic layout muxers should be using for an efficient playback experience:

 * SeekHead
 * Info